ibm-cloud-docs/solution-tutorials/trusted-profile-for-enterprise-security.hidden.md

    {: pre}

    Now, the result should be formatted JSON object with information about the resources in your account.
 For readability, only the resource CRNs are returned.
 Use `localhost:8080/api/listresources` for the full object details.
 You may also want to try a different, non-existing trusted profile name and examine the error message.

+   When invoked, the app first reads the token for the compute resource.
+Then, it turns the token into an IAM access token for the specified trusted profile.
+Last, it calls the {{site.data.keyword.cloud_notm}} resource controller API to retrieve information about service instances.
+The result depends on the trusted profile's configured privileges.
+If interested, examine the [app source code](https://github.com/IBM-Cloud/trusted-profile-enterprise-security/blob/main/app.py){: external}.
+   {: note}

 4. Switch to the *{{site.data.keyword.at_short}} logs* browser tab and use the search box at the bottom to look for the term **profile**.
 It should return at least one line with `IAM Identity Service: login.computeresource-token TPwithCR`.
 Expand the record to examine details, look for the **initiator** section.
 It lists the trusted profile which was used for the request and information on the compute resource.
 The **authName** should match your deployment from the *Kubernetes dashboard* browser tab.

    ![{{site.data.keyword.at_short}} showing details of the trusted profile request](/images/trusted-profiles-hidden/ActivityTracker_TrustedProfile_ComputeResource.png){: caption="Details in the activity log" caption-side="bottom"}